suncoast-devs/handbook/lessons/html-intro/lecture.md

 # Nesting Elements

 To say that Jason is our CEO, we could wrap the word "CEO" in a `<strong>` element.
-This indicates, both _semantically_ and _visually_ that the word is to be strongly emphasized
+This indicates, both _semantically_ and _visually_ that the word is to be strongly emphasized.

 <br/>